Er zijn enkele belangrijke uitzonderingen bij het meervoud zelfstandig naamwoord.

 de eieren (the eggs)

-Meervoud op -eren (Plural in -eren)
+Meervoud op -eren (Plural with -eren)

 de broer (the brother)